-In this special guest post, we hear from Laurie Vaquer, founder of soon-to-be-launched Take Me Cooking, a platform that will enable local cooks to share their cooking with travelers around the world.
+In this special guest post, we hear from Laurie Vaquer, founder of Take Me Cooking, a platform that enabled local cooks to share their cooking with travelers around the world.
 Her inspiration comes from a particularly special trip to Zanzibar.
 (Bonus: She shares some of her favorite Zanzibari recipes.)

 Ingredients for a Zanzibari feast.
 All photos by Laurie Vaquer.

 In the past few years, I’ve gone to Zanzibar three times, and I’d return in a heartbeat.
 My second visit was in December 2015; I was staying with friends in the capital city, Stone Town.
 As I wandered the narrow streets and admired some beautiful typical Zanzibari wooden doors, I thought of researching a way to cook while in the city.
 Via Google, I obtained the contact details of a cooking tour company in Stone Town and emailed for information.

 The very next day, Shara of Tangawizi Bistro met me at my hostel, and we went directly to the market to buy all the ingredients for the recipes we were going to cook together (it was just the two of us): chicken, spices (grown on the island), vegetables, sweet potatoes, coconut, and more.
 The market tour itself was amazing, with all those delicate and exotic flavors in the air (except in the butcher’s area, of course).